W. E. B. Du Bois: The Souls of Black Folk

-Jonathon S. Kahn in Divine Discontent: The Religious Imagination of Du Bois shows how Du Bois, in his The Souls of Black Folk, represents an exemplary text of pragmatic religious naturalism.
-On page 12, Kahn writes: "Du Bois needs to be understood as an African American pragmatic religious naturalist.
-By this I mean that, like Du Bois the American traditional pragmatic religious naturalism, which runs through William James, George Santayana, and John Dewey, seeks religion without metaphysical foundations."
-Kahn's interpretation of religious naturalism is very broad but he relates it to specific thinkers.
-Du Bois's anti-metaphysical viewpoint places him in the sphere of religious naturalism as typified by William James and others.

 Racial violence

-Two calamities in the autumn of 1906 shocked African Americans, and they contributed to strengthening support for Du Bois's struggle for civil rights to prevail over Booker T. Washington's accommodationism.
-First, President Teddy Roosevelt dishonorably discharged 167 Buffalo Soldiers because they were accused of crimes as a result of the Brownsville Affair.
+Two calamities in the autumn of 1906 shocked African Americans, and they contributed to strengthening support for Du Bois's struggle for civil rights to prevail over Booker T. Washington's accommodationist Atlanta Compromise.
+First, President Theodore Roosevelt dishonorably discharged 167 Buffalo Soldiers because they were accused of crimes as a result of the Brownsville affair.
 Many of the discharged soldiers had served for 20 years and were near retirement.
 Second, in September, riots broke out in Atlanta, precipitated by unfounded allegations of black men assaulting white women.
 This was a catalyst for racial tensions based on a job shortage and employers playing black workers against white workers.
-Ten thousand whites rampaged through Atlanta, beating every black person they could find, resulting in over 25 deaths.
+Ten thousand whites rampaged through Atlanta, beating every black person they could find, resulting in more than 25 deaths.
 In the aftermath of the 1906 violence, Du Bois urged blacks to withdraw their support from the Republican Party, because Republicans Roosevelt and William Howard Taft did not sufficiently support blacks.
 Most African Americans had been loyal to the Republican Party since the time of Abraham Lincoln.
 Du Bois endorsed Taft's rival William Jennings Bryan in the 1908 presidential election despite Bryan's acceptance of segregation.

 Du Bois wrote the essay, "A Litany at Atlanta", which asserted that the riot demonstrated that the Atlanta Compromise was a failure.
 Despite upholding their end of the bargain, blacks had failed to receive legal justice in the South.
 Historian David Levering Lewis has written that the Compromise no longer held because white patrician planters, who took a paternalistic role, had been replaced by aggressive businessmen who were willing to pit blacks against whites.
-These two calamities were watershed events for the African American community, marking the ascendancy of Du Bois's vision of equal rights.
+These two calamities were watershed events for the African-American community, marking the ascendancy of Du Bois's vision of equal rights.